A little-known law lies at the root of everything that is wrong with private renting. It's called Section 21.

 The following organisations support the call to end Section 21 no-fault evictions.
 Get in touch to add your organisation's name, and see full details on what these groups have said about Section 21 here.

-Organisations fighting homelessness:
+Organisations fighting homelessness and poverty:

 Organisations advocating for older people: